Glucuronidation or Glucuronosylation

-Concentration of UDP-glucuronic acid was increased 257% by Glycyrrhiza roots and 484% by glycyrrhizin.
-These data indicate that GR and glycyrrhizin activated glucuronidation and thus suggest the possibility that GR may influence detoxification of xenobiotics in rat liver.
+The concentration of UDP-glucuronic acid was increased 257% by Glycyrrhiza roots and 484% by glycyrrhizin.
+These data indicate that Glycyrrhiza roots and glycyrrhizin activated glucuronidation and thus suggest the possibility that Glycyrrhiza root may influence detoxification of xenobiotics in rat liver.
 I tend to pay the most attention to whole plant extrat data rather than constituents as I tend to use whole plants and not single constituents.
 Therefore this data on the roots is very interesting to me.
 The studies on constituents are varied with some supporting glucuornidation and others decreasing it.

 Another study on Licorice found inhibitory activity on UGT when testing ingredients of licorice, liquiritin and liquiritigenin.

 Another study on Licorice found 18beta-glycyrrhetinic acid induces UGT in rats.
 The results showed that the mRNA expression of UGT1A8 could be induced both by 18beta-glycyrrhetinic acid and the licorice extract.
-GA was identified to be the active component of the aqueous extract of licorice responsible for induction of UGT1A8 in the rat liver.
+Glycyrrhetinic acid was identified to be the active component of the aqueous extract of licorice responsible for induction of UGT1A8 in the rat liver.

 Magnesium is required for UGT activity.
 Many individuals in the USA have inadequate magnesium.